This post may contain affiliate links; see site footer for more details.

 If you’ve got personal cheap date ideas faves with your honey, drop ’em in a comment below – my hubs and I are ALWAYS up for free/cheap, creative nights together!

-If you want/need more cheap date ideas, I’ve gotcha covered…here are: 29 Romantic Winter Date Ideas, 30 Spring Date Ideas on a Budget, 22 Cute + Cheap Summer Date Ideas, the 12 Dates of Christmas, 30 Romantic Fall Date Ideas, and Halloween Date Night ideas for couples that hate Halloween.
+If you want/need more cheap date ideas, I’ve gotcha covered…here are: 29 Romantic Winter Date Ideas, 30 Spring Date Ideas on a Budget, 22 Cute + Cheap Summer Date Ideas, the 12 Dates of Christmas, 30 Romantic Fall Date Ideas, Easy Comfort Food + Playlist for a Cozy Date Night In, and Halloween Date Night ideas for couples that hate Halloween.

 YOU’LL ALSO LOVELOVELOVE: